wi-ski/teardown-game-idea/README.md

-# Teardown Game Idea: "Chess Town"
+# Teardown Game Idea: "Chess"

 Hi there!
 I don't know if you're active with communication, but I have have a game/mode in mind that would leverage the mechanics that youve been demonstrating in your engine - for Teardown - and I cant stop thinking about it.
 This is an attempt to see if: